 When is Flea Season: Map by State

 Fleas and ticks are a few of the many pests that can wreak havoc on your pets and household.
-So when is flea season and where are they the biggest threat to both you and your beloved dog or cat?
+So when is flea & tick season and where are they the biggest threat to both you and your beloved dog or cat?

 Are fleas and ticks seasonal